eclipse/eclipsefuro/furops/README.md

 `furops` is a pattern scaffolding utility, which gives the ability to create templates for patterns with the use of the furo specs.

+## Writing a template
+Take a look at the sample as a starting point.

 ## variables: